Personal HolidayPlanner. Loves holidays that are independent, different and greener.

 Greater London, United Kingdom

 You can't pre-book tickets at Wimbledon and as evilpandas has said you can camp overnight, especially if you'd like the chance of a show court (Centre Court, Court 1 and Court 2) - it's very well organised now.
 If you don't fancy camping, follow dirtylittlefunker's advice about going to Southfields station as early as you can.
 An alternative is to start queuing around 4pm.
 Prices to get into the grounds (and see the outside courts) go down after 5pm and you can still get to see some good tennis this way, especially in the first week.
 If the weather is good, the tennis can go on until 9pm and now Centre Court has a roof... over 10 years ago

 England and the UK has lots to offer and all interests are catered for.
 Obviously, London is one of the great capitals of the world and that could be another travellr Q&A in itself!
 To give you a flavour: - hike, rock-climb or paraglide in the countryside - Lake District, the Peak District and, closer to London, the New Forest - see a football game - tickets for the main clubs will be expensive, but try one of the lesser known teams - go surfing in Cornwall - eat fish and chips on Brighton pier for a typical seaside experience (good nightlife too) - walk along the South Bank in London - visit the historic cities such as Oxford, Edinburgh, as well as London - hop on the Eurostar to visit Paris and Brussels The list is endless, but hope this is useful.
 More tips on my blog www.yourtravelplanner.co.uk.
 If you need any help organising your trip, let me know.
 I'd be happy to help.
-Have a great time! about 8 years ago
+Have a great time! over 8 years ago